AgataGolik/CodeAssist/README.md

 Then choose a machine that meets the requirements (e.g. **RTX 3060**, 4 CPU cores, 8 GB RAM).
 💡 You can often find good offers for around **$0.09/hour**.
 ![image](https://github.com/AgataGolik/images/blob/main/Projekt%20bez%20nazwy%20(32).png)

+If you prefer to use a VPS like Servarica or another one, you can set up your SSH key (the same one you copied to Vast.ai) before purchasing the service.
+However, on Servarica you can usually connect using a password as well.
+The rest of the settings you need to configure before connecting to the VPS server are shown below:

 ## 2️⃣ CONNECT TO VPS VIA SSH (PuTTY)